-As Mr and Mrs U say (plausibly in my view) that Fractional Membership was marketed and sold to them at the Time of Sale as something that offered them more than just holiday rights, on the balance of probabilities, I think their purchase was motivated by their share in the Allocated Property and the possibility of a profit.
-After all, as I've said before, the reality was that, as Mr and Mrs U already had the holiday rights to which they were entitled under the Purchase Agreements, the principal benefits to them of moving to Fractional Membership were its investment elements i.e., the share in the net sale proceeds of the Allocated Property and the potential financial returns from the Fractional Wish to Rent Programme.
-And with that being the case, I think the Supplier's breach of Regulation 14(3) was material to the decision they ultimately made.
+Taking all of this into account and as Mr and Mrs L say (plausibly in my view) that Fractional Membership was marketed and sold to them at the Time of Sale as something that offered them more than just holiday rights, on the balance of probabilities, I think their purchase was motivated by their share in the Allocated Property and the possibility of a profit.
+After all, as I've said before, the reality was that, as Mr and Mrs L already had the holiday rights to which they were entitled under the Purchase Agreement, the principal benefits to them of moving to Fractional Membership were its investment elements i.e., the share in the net sale proceeds of the Allocated Property.

-Mr and Mrs U have not said or suggested, for example, that they would have pressed ahead with the purchase in question had the Supplier not led them to believe that Fractional Membership was an appealing investment opportunity.
+Mr and Mrs L have not said or suggested, for example, that they would have pressed ahead with the purchase in question had the Supplier not led them to believe that Fractional Membership was an appealing investment opportunity.
 And as they faced the prospect of borrowing and repaying a substantial sum of money while subjecting themselves to long-term financial commitments, had they not been encouraged by the prospect of a financial gain from Fractional Membership, I have not seen enough to persuade me that they would have pressed ahead with their purchase regardless.